 Is a co-branded credit card right for me?

 The biggest allure of co-branded credit cards is the promise of continual rewards you can turn into cash back, free flights or even bigger vacations.
 Should you start carrying around plastic bearing the logos of your favorite brands?
 Before you apply, be sure to understand when it makes the most sense and when you should think twice.

 - Rewards for everyday spending: Earn points or miles with airlines or hotels without stepping foot in an airport, hotel lobby or doing any online spending.

 - Bonuses at your favorite brands: You’re going to spend at your favorite brands anyway—why not multiply the rewards?
 Using a co-branded credit card, you can often earn bonus points, miles or cash back for purchases at your favorite stores.

-- Value of rewards may outweigh cash back: Especially with airlines and hotels, collecting points and miles over time can turn into deeply discounted airline tickets or free hotel nights.
-With smart spending on your co-branded credit card, your overall return could outweigh the annual fee every year.
+- Super-charged rewards value: Collecting points and miles over time can turn into deeply discounted airline tickets or free hotel nights, often easily outweighing the annual fee every year.

 Cons of co-branded cards

 - Rewards are limited to one brand: With most co-branded credit cards, your rewards are limited for use with the branded company only.
 For example, the Costco Anywhere Visa gives you cash back, but you have to redeem it at a Costco store.
 Even with airline partners, your choices are subject to their program rules.

 - Don’t expect to use your points immediately: Although co-branded credit cards often come with big sign-up rewards, you may not get to use them for months to come.
 The average reward redemption threshold varies between programs, meaning it may take some time (and spending) to earn enough to use them.